 Unbaked souffle may be covered and refrigerated several hours or overnight until ready to use.

 Before baking, bring souffle to room temperature.
 Bake uncovered 50 to 60 minutes or until puffed and golden.

 Serve immediately with sour cream and Blueberry Syrup or assorted jams.

 To assemble, butter a 13 x 9 inch baking dish.
 Pour in half the batter.
+To make the filling, mix the cream cheese, cottage cheese, egg yolks, sugar and vanilla extract together in a food processor.
 Drop spoonfuls of the filling over the batter, then top with the remaining batter.

 At this point, either cover and refrigerate, or bake.
 Serve some mimosas, a Bourbon Glazed Ham, a Fresh Fruit Salad, or a Warm Fruit Compote, and you have a simple brunch that allows you to step out of the kitchen, and actually enjoy your own party!

 Here’s the recipe for the blueberry sauce to serve with your blintz souffle.

 - Blueberry Syrup this is a less sweet version of her recipe

 - 1 16 oz. package of frozen blueberries defrosted

 - ½ teaspoon lemon juice